cdl-geneseo/geneseo-dictionary/W/Welles.md

 # Welles

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Welles

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 An academic building on campus.&quot;The English Department is housed within Welles.&quot;EOberdorf, S-Z, 2012